 Leave all your thoughts of banks at the door!
 Coastal Santander is an excellent base for travelers hoping to traverse the almighty Picos de Europa limestone mountain range.
 Explore some of the world’s deepest caves and meet the shepherds behind the infamous Cabrales cheese.

 If you fail to see brown bears or wolves in mountains, you can always visit Santander’s Parque de la Naturaleza de Cabarceno for some animal interaction.
 Santander boasts a number of inviting beaches, including Langre, El Puntal and Primera de El Sardinero and there are breathtaking views to be seen at Magdalena Peninsula and Parque de Cabo Mayor, such as its old lighthouse (now an art gallery).
-You can find some pretty cheap ferry crossings to Santander from the UK using Ferrysavers.

 If it’s good enough for the Spanish Royal family, it’s probably good enough for you.
 Like Bilbao, the city is host to the Big Week Festival, although with its glamorous harbor, combination of modern and traditional architecture and its engaging museums, there’s enough here to keep you entertained any week of the year.